Sivakumar001/Sivakumar001/README.md

 # Hi 👋,

-Hi guys, I'm Siva Kumar.
+Hi, I'm Siva Kumar.
 I am software engineer in India. currently open for oppurtunities and would like to collaborate on projects based on java, python. contact me if you have same interest or some questions!

 ## ⚡ Tech stack